godlessendeavor/fav-player/README.md

 # fav-player

-This is the MP3 Player
+This repository contains two applications.
+* A server for the music database
+* A desktop application for playing music

 Configuration
 =============

-The following parameters need to be defined
+The following env vars need to be defined
 ```
   DATABASE_HOST: the IP of the database
   DATABASE_NAME: database name